bio-agents/bioagents-registry/INSTALL.md

 >
 > `docker exec bioagents-backend /etc/init.d/apache2 reload`

-> **Remember** to run the above command whenever you want to see your code changes reflected in your local bio.agents.
+> **Remember** to run the above command whenever you want to see your code changes reflected in your local bioagents.tech.

 > Bringing the containers down and up again will also work, but this takes significantly longer.
 The above command is almost instant.